flokk.

 Ruszwurm Cukrászda

 The oldest confectionery in Budapest has been serving pastries from this tiny Castle Hill shop since 1827, and their chestnut cream cake and walnut rolls are the perfect mid-afternoon fuel stop.
-The a
+The antique wooden interior doubles as a mini history lesson while the kids work through their treats.

 food_and_drink